prufrock/explorers-blog/source/_posts/2021-09-18-first-swing-at-generic-array-extensions.md

 }
 ```

-While digging around in the code this extension on `Array` from `Collection.Array.swift` jumped out at me:
+While digging around in the code I found this extension on `Array` from `Collection.Array.swift` jumped out at me:
 ```swift
 extension ContiguousArray {
     @inlinable public mutating func replaceSubrange<C>(